nicbou/dotfiles/README.md

 * Sets the PS1 variable (what appears before the commands you type) to something useful.
 * Enables terminal colours
-* Adds a few useful aliases:
+* Adds a few useful aliases
-    * dcmp for docker-compose
-    * proxy for an SSH proxy to my home server

 ### The `project` command